Hossein Fardoust

-Arteshbod Hossein Fardoust (حسین فردوست; 21 February 1917 – 18 May 1987) was an Iranian military officer who was the deputy head of SAVAK, the Iranian intelligence agency during the Pahlavi era.
+Hossein Fardoust (حسین فردوست; 21 February 1917 – 18 May 1987) was an Iranian military officer who was the deputy head of SAVAK, the Iranian intelligence agency during the Pahlavi era.
 He was also a childhood friend of the last Shah of Iran, Mohammad Reza Pahlavi.

 Early life and career in SAVAK

 He first developed a friendship with the young crown prince when he was permitted to attend the private school established on the grounds of the palace to instruct the sons of court favourites, and later joined the crown prince, Ali Reza Pahlavi, and Mehrpour Teymourtash when they were dispatched to the Institut Le Rosey in Switzerland for further schooling.
 Fardoust remained a close confidant of the Crown Prince and years later served for ten years as deputy of SAVAK, running day-to-day affairs of the security and intelligence bureau, after heading the Special Intelligence Bureau of Iran - sometimes described as a sort of "SAVAK within SAVAK" for approximately 20 years.
 The Special Intelligence Bureau of Iran or, in Persian daftar-dar, allowed Fardoust to be the ultimate holder of raw intel and provider of reports to the Shah.
-Fardoust admits to have penned down all the reported data by SAVAK, the Army intelligence, etc. using pencil when reports of intelligence came by highest members of the intelligence community.
+Fardoust admitted writing down all the reported data by SAVAK, the Army intelligence etc. with pencil when reports of intelligence came by highest members of the intelligence community.
 Using pencil enabled him to manipulate and change the reports as he wished per MI6 directions.
 Therefore, the Shah and other members of the Senate were often misinformed.